httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 2. If header_type is "dictionary", let output be the result of Parsing a Dictionary from Text ({{parse-dictionary}}).
 3. If header_type is "list", let output be the result of Parsing a List from Text ({{parse-list}}).
 4. If header_type is "list-list", let output be the result of Parsing a List of Lists from Text ({{parse-listlist}}).
-4. If header_type is "param-list", let output be the result of Parsing a Parameterised List from Text ({{parse-param-list}}).
+4. If header_type is "param-list", let output be the result of Parsing a Parameterized List from Text ({{parse-param-list}}).
 5. If header_type is "item", let output be the result of Parsing an Item from Text ({{parse-item}}).
 6. Discard any leading OWS from input_string.
 7. If input_string is not empty, fail parsing.